rux616/starfield-mantisorian-armor/support/docs/README.md

 For all other content, the following licenses apply:
 - All code files are copyright 2023 Dan Cassidy, and are licensed under the [GPL v3.0 or later](https://www.gnu.org/licenses/gpl-3.0.en.html).
-- All non-code files are copyright 2023 Dan Cassidy, and are licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+- All non-code files are copyright 2023 Dan Cassidy, and are licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 ([TOC](#table-of-contents))